marekmiklenda/Rings/README.md

 This is the original compiler and interpreter for the esolang Rings.

-The entire interpreter/compiler is stored in a module named 'rings', with main.rs containing a simple cli implementation.
+The entire interpreter is stored in a module named 'rings', with main.rs containing a simple cli implementation.

 The default implementation uses stdin as input.